11 reasons to love Valentine’s Day in Hampshire

 By the light of the moon

-On Saturday evenings throughout the spring and autumn the Hawk Conservancy Trust holds its Owls by Moonlight evening when guests can see the owls awake and at their best.
-These special events get booked up fast.
-Tickets cost £33.50.
+On Valentine's Day 2019 (as well as more dates throughout the year) the Hawk Conservancy Trust is holding its Owls by Moonlight evening when guests can see the owls awake and at their best.

 Take to the water